 The WPGetAPI Pro Plugin extends the free WPGetAPI plugin by adding various enhancements to help make working with external API’s even easier.
-The Pro plugin includes features such as caching, sending data from forms to your API, formatting options and more.
+The Pro plugin includes features such as caching, connecting your WordPress forms to your API, formatting options and more.

 - Cache API calls – choose the cache time per endpoint

 - Base64 encoding – simple method to set a base64 encoded Authorization header

 - Format as HTML – format your output as HTML using the shortcode

 - Format as a number – format your output as a number using the shortcode

 - XML format – as string or as array data

 Caching of API calls is extremely common and useful as it helps to avoid hitting API limits as well as helping the speed/performance of your website.

 The speed of your website can be greatly affected if every time the page loads, you are also calling an API to fetch some data.
 Caching solves this issue by temporarily saving the API data in your own database and only calling the API again after your set interval.
 Put another way; if you have 100 people visit your page (within your cache interval time) then only the first visitor will trigger the call to the API and this first call will save the data locally on your own database.
 The subsequent visitors will then get this same data as the first call and avoid many other calls to the API.